Ame-no-Nuboko

 According to the Kojiki, Shinto's genesis gods Izanagi and Izanami were responsible for creating the first land.
-To help them do this, they were given a spear decorated with jewels, named Ame-no (heavenly) nu-hoko (jewelled spear), by older heavenly gods.
-The two deities then went to the bridge between heaven and earth, Ame-no-ukihashi ("floating bridge of heaven"), and churned the sea below with the naginata.
+To achieve this, they received a spear decorated with jewels from the older heavenly gods.
+The two deities then went to the bridge between heaven and earth, Ame-no-ukihashi, and churned the sea below with the naginata.
 When drops of salty water fell from the tip, they formed into the first island, Onogoro-shima.
 Izanagi and Izanami then descended from the bridge of heaven and made their home on the island.

+Yamato Katsuragi Hozan-ki, the Shinto book of Shugendo, explains that Amenonuboko is a mystical object generated at the time of the creation of heaven and earth, which is an incarnation of Bonten, and that it is regarded as a vajra which has a power to smash the evil and has another name Amanomagaeshi no hoko.
+The Shinto book further explains that Ninigi, the sun goddess's grandson who descended to earth, is a deity of a vajra or a mallet decorated with gems, and that he is 天杵尊, also known as Kidoku-o, who has pacified the land using the mallet as a weapon.

+Tenchi Reiki Furoku, the Shinto book of Ryobu Shinto, states that Amenosakahoko is the vajra which was stuck in Onogoro Island.
+Being influenced by these Shinto books, "Senguin Himon" describes that the grandson of the sun goddess descended from heaven carrying a sacred treasure Amenonuboko.
+Based on these descriptions, it has come to be considered that Amenonuboko, that is Amenosakahoko, is on the ground.
+Other legends describe that Amenosakahoko was thrown down from heaven by Amaterasu or was transferred from Okuninushi to Ninigi.